 As we trek the remaining trails going to the campsite, we can now see the summit of Mt.
 Pulag.
 There are no trees present around the summit, just grass.
-Mostly referred as Marlboro Country since it was like the landscape in a Cigarette Commercial.
+Mostly referred to as Marlboro Country since it was like the landscape in a Cigarette Commercial.

 But… I was wrong.

 Darkness came and I’m still shivering.
 Everyone from the group is trying to help me regain from that situation.
-One lend me his gloves, and the other gave me his crucible with a candle inside.
+One lent me his gloves, and the other gave me his crucible with a candle inside.
 Later that night, Ge opened his stove outside the tent but inside the flysheet to heat our area.
-Before going to sleep again, Ge asked me if I can still do the climb to the summit, if not, we will stay there and start going down in the morning.
+Before going to sleep again, Ge asked me if I could still do the climb to the summit, if not, we would stay there and start going down in the morning.
 Well, I don’t want that to happen.
-After all that, I will not see the sea of clouds and reach the summit?
-I told him, “Yes, I still can”, even if I’m still chilling.
+In my mind, “After all that, I will not see the sea of clouds and reach the summit?”
+I told him, “Yes, I still can”, even if I was still chilling.

 After a lot of pictures, we returned back to the campsite and got ready for the descent.
 I am energized as if nothing happened to me the day before.